+The tactile universe pushes away the distinction between sculpture and painting; tenderly relaxed conversation goes on ceaselessly between the sculptural weight and tactile painting quality.
 The universe transforms dramatically from afar to close up.
-The sense of completion never comes in full and each perception betrays previous ones a moment ago.
-Kim’s universes are extremely free from optimum point of view.
-If you take a look at the work closely, lots of seeds are lodged tightly engaged in the surface.
-The delicate surface whirlpool reminds that seeds are pushing and pulling themselves to sprout.
-However, the moment you watch it from a distance, the work becomes full of seed-waves lashed out from the boundary.
+The sense of completion never comes as each perception betrays the previous one from moments before.
+Kim’s universes are free from an optimum point of view.
+Taking a look at the work closely, you can witness the seeds lodged tightly in the surface, pushing and pulling themselves to sprout.
+However, the moment you watch it from a distance, the work transforms into waves lashing out from the confines of the work.